BrandonCorey/js109/study_guide_written.md

   let number = 5; // Returns UNdefined
  ```
 **Assignment**
 - A value that is supplied to a variable after the initialilzation

+**Reassignment**
+- A variable assignment that takes place on a variable that has been initalized with or assigned a value previously.
  ```javascript
  let num; // variable declaration let number = 5; // variable delcaration with an initializer of 5